City of Trenton

 Trenton was chosen one of the ten best cities for foodies in 2015.
 No surprise, given the diversity of their restaurant scene—from a wide variety of downtown eateries to the new Chambersburg which features the food of many Latin American countries.
-Add to that Trenton’s passion of Pork Roll that culminates in the summertime’s Pork Roll Festival and you can see why InfoGroup called dining in Trenton “local, novel and niche.”
+Add to that Trenton’s passion for Pork Roll that culminates in the summertime’s Pork Roll Festival and you can see why InfoGroup called dining in Trenton “local, novel and niche.”
 Check out reviews on the Trenton restaurant scene at www.hiddentrenton.com.

 Trenton’s art scene is exploding.
 From Art All Night, ArtWorks’ 24-hour community art show, to Jersey Fresh Graffiti jam to Passage Theatre’s award-winning productions to the Trenton Film Festival, you can understand why SAGE Coalition’s Will Kasso calls this “the golden age” for art in Trenton.

 While you are in Trenton, make sure to catch a Trenton Thunder Minor League Baseball game or a show at the Sun Center.
 The City of Trenton has many activities and sites to see.
-Click here to learn more about Trenton events and how to make your trip a memorable one!
+Learn more about Trenton events and how to make your trip a memorable one!

 Type of Government: Mayor - Council